-Figure 3-24: Newport Beach Proposed RHNA Sites, Hispanic/Latino, 2018
+Figure 3-207: Newport Beach Proposed RHNA Sites, Hispanic/Latino, 2018

-Figure 3-25 shows the proposed candidate sites to meet the RHNA for Newport Beach in relation with census data showing the percentage of the population within each block group that is Non-white.
-Figure 3-25 shows the following findings:
+Figure 3-821 shows the proposed candidate sites to meet the RHNA for Newport Beach in relation with census data showing the percentage of the population within each block group that is Non-white.
+Figure 3-21 8-shows the following findings:

-- 156 proposed sites to accommodate the RHNA allocation (totaling 9,867 potential units, or 44% of the total potential units) are located within block groups that have a percentage of the population that identifies as Non-White less than 20 percent. - 46 proposed sites to accommodate the RHNA allocation (totaling 3,166 potential units, or 14% of the total potential units) are located within block groups that have a percentage of the population that identifies as Non-White between 20 and 40 percent. - 109 proposed sites to accommodate the RHNA allocation (totaling 9,039 potential units, or 41% of the total potential units) are located within block groups that have a percentage of the population that identifies as Non-White between 40 and 60 percent. - 2 proposed sites to accommodate the RHNA allocation (totaling 188 potential units, or 1% of the total potential units) are located within block groups that have a percentage of the population that identifies as Non-White between 60 and 80 percent.
+- 156-193 proposed sites to accommodate the RHNA allocation (totaling 9,8675,855 potential units, or 4463% of the total potential units) are located within block groups that have a percentage of the population that identifies as Non-White less than 20 percent. - 46-28 proposed sites to accommodate the RHNA allocation (totaling 3,166682 potential units, or 147% of the total potential units) are located within block groups that have a percentage of the population that identifies as Non-White between 20 and 40 percent. - 109-90 proposed sites to accommodate the RHNA allocation (totaling 9,0392,726 potential units, or 4129% of the total potential units) are located within block groups that have a percentage of the population that identifies as Non-White between 40 and 60 percent. - 2 proposed sites to accommodate the RHNA allocation (totaling 188-75 potential units, or 1% of the total potential units) are located within block groups that have a percentage of the population that identifies as Non-White between 60 and 80 percent.

-The data shows that the proposed candidate sites to meet the very low and low-income RHNA allocation are evenly dispersed throughout the community with an emphasis on locating units where there is a high level of access to important public services and transit.
+The data shows that the proposed candidate sites to meet the very low and low income City's RHNA allocation are evenly dispersed throughout the community with pockets on concentration in the north east, central city, and north west regions.
+The analysis of the sites focused on areas with the most opportunity for growth and best ability to accommodate more housing.
+Sites were also identified with an emphasis on locating units where there is a high level of access to important public services and transit.
 The distribution of potential units does not disproportionately impact areas with larger concentrations of Non-white populations.
+The City of Newport Beach is a high resource and high-income community, the goal of the sites strategy is to increase housing opportunities in the most feasible and appropriate regions, providing access to the Newport Beach economy, education system and local resources.